Nagarjuna: Background

 India in the first and second centuries CE was politically divided into various states, including the Kushan Empire and the Satavahana Kingdom.
 At this point in Buddhist history, the Buddhist community was already divided into various Buddhist schools and had spread throughout India.

 At this time, there was already a small and nascent Mahāyāna movement.
 Mahāyāna ideas were held by a minority of Buddhists in India at the time.
 As Joseph Walser writes, "Mahāyāna before the fifth century was largely invisible and probably existed only as a minority and largely unrecognized movement within the fold of nikāya Buddhism."
 By the second century, early Mahāyāna Sūtras such as the Aṣṭasāhasrikā Prajñāpāramitā were already circulating among certain Mahāyāna circles.

 Life

-Very little is reliably known of the life of Nāgārjuna and modern historians do not agree on a specific date (1st to 3rd century CE) or place (multiple places in India suggested) for him.
-The earliest surviving accounts were written in Chinese and Tibetan centuries after his death and are mostly hagiographical accounts that are historically unverifiable.
+Very little is reliably known of the life of Nāgārjuna and modern historians do not agree on a specific date or place (multiple places in India suggested) for him.
+Nevertheless, most scholars place him somewhere in South India at some time between 1st to 3rd century CE.
+The surviving accounts were written in Chinese and Tibetan centuries after his death and are mostly hagiographical accounts that are historically unverifiable.
+The earliest accounts date to Kumārajīva's time (350−409 or 344−413) and are quite sparse in detail, while Tibetan accounts date from much later (11th century onwards).

 Some scholars such as Joseph Walser argue that Nāgārjuna was an advisor to a king of the Sātavāhana dynasty which ruled the Deccan Plateau in the second century.
 This is supported by most of the traditional hagiographical sources as well.
 Archaeological evidence at Amarāvatī indicates that if this is true, the king may have been Yajña Śrī Śātakarṇi (c. second half of the 2nd century).
 On the basis of this association, Nāgārjuna is conventionally placed at around 150–250 CE.